Call Now - Open 24/7

 Bicycle Death Statistics by Vehicle Type

-Every motor vehicle poses a danger to an average bicyclist.
+Every car poses a danger to an average bicyclist.
 The size, speed, and force of impact brought upon a cyclist often lead to fatal injuries.
 According to the recent data from NHTSA, buses are the least dangerous of all the vehicles on the streets in terms of bicyclists’ safety.

 • 323 bicyclists were killed by drivers of passenger cars in 2023.